Miss New Mexico USA

 The Miss New Mexico USA competition is the pageant that selects the representative for the state of New Mexico in the Miss USA pageant.
 It is directed by Laura's Productions based in El Paso, Texas.

 New Mexico achieved many placements in the 1960s to the '80s and produced one Miss USA, Mai Shanley in 1984.
 The most recent placement was Bianca Wright in 2023, placing in the Top 20.

-Dominique Ehrl Lugo of Santa Fe was crowned as Miss New Mexico USA 2025 on August 17, 2025 at the NMSU Center for the Arts in Las Cruces.
-She represented New Mexico at Miss USA 2025.
+Cara Rgnonti of Rio Rancho was crowned as Miss New Mexico USA 2026 on July 18, 2026 at the NMSU Center for the Arts in Las Cruces.
+She will represent New Mexico at Miss USA 2026.